JNRowe/upoints/README.rst

 Greenwich as positive for example.

 .. [#] A future release may include more standard output definitions, but there
-       is no intention to add "magic" data mangling.
+       is no intention to add “magic” data mangling.

 Bugs
 ----